 No Travel or Incidental Expenses will be paid to any applicant for any stage of the recruitment process

 You need a Leaving Certificate with 5 passes (including Maths) with Grade C in at least two Higher Level Papers.
 The educational standard required is a minimum of Level 5 on the National Framework of Qualifications Ireland (NFQ).
 An equivalent second level qualification may be acceptable (must include Mathematically based subjects).
 The Quality and Qualifications Ireland (QQI) is the single structure mechanism for recognising all education and training in Ireland.
-Further details are available on www.nfq.ie.
+Further details are available on www.qqi.ie.

-Candidates who claim eligibility through the holding of other awards, including foreign qualifications that signify at least comparable learning, will have the validity of their qualifications assessed by the National Qualifications Authority.
+Candidates who claim eligibility through the holding of other awards, including foreign qualifications that signify at least comparable learning, will have the validity of their qualifications assessed by NARIC Ireland on behalf of QQI.

 Further details are available on www.naric.ie.